Pehchaan (2006 TV series)

 Pehchaan is a Pakistani drama television series which aired on Hum TV in 2006.
 The serial was directed by Mehreen Jabbar and written by Azra Babar.
 The serial follows the journey of three expatriates who find their true identities.
-It stars Sonia Rehman, Ismail Bashey, Rehan Sheikh, Deepti Gupta and Nasreen Qureshi in lead roles.
-It tackles the themes such as miseries of women married to foreigners, problems of adopted children and people with lost identities.
+It stars Sonia Rehman, Ismail Bashey, Rehan Sheikh, Deepti Gupta and Nasreen Qureshi in the lead roles.
+It tackles themes such as miseries of women married to foreigners, adopted children and people with lost identities.

-It again aired on the channel in 2011 as a soap serial (splitting each episodes into two episodes of approximately 20 minutes) with a new title Aks.
+In 2011, it was retitled as Aks (lit.
+"Reflection") and aired on the channel as a soap serial (splitting each episodes into two episodes of approximately 20 minutes each).

 Plot summary

 Pehchaan is the journey of three friends, Nina, Amir and Kiran who are expatriates living in New York and discover their true identities.
 Amir is caught in a cold marriage and is attracted to Nina, who knows his conditions.
 Kiran is fleeing from her life partner and goes to America to live with Nina.
 She engages with Asad who is a road artist and a RJ on a nearby radio broadcast.
 The serial also deals with the story of film star, Sam who is Nina's real mother but Nina is unaware of it.